Terrorism came to Venice 20 years ago

 Stories abound that they didn’t learn how to land planes and as the world would learn a year later, they really didn’t have to learn proper take-off procedures either.
 All they had to do was learn to set a course and aim for a target that would be straight ahead.
 Success would be rewarded in heaven.

 Just one year later, on Sept.
 11, 2001, I was the lone reporter in the Venice Gondolier newsroom.
-Fellow members of the editorial staff were out covering stories or not yet in because Tuesday was a deadline day and those involved with the main section of the paper usually worked later as they might be there until 9:30 or 10 p.m.
+Editor Doug Bolduc was not in yet, nor was fellow reporter Bob Mudge.
+Tuesday was a deadline day so they would be working late that day.

-My Our Town section had deadlined the previous day so I was already thinking about my Saturday edition.
+My Our Town section had “deadlined” the previous day so I was thinking about my Saturday edition.

 Staff reporter Pat Horwell and staff photographer Nick Baker were in Sarasota with the president of the United States, George W. Bush, who was reading to children at Emma Booker Elementary School.
 That would be an interesting story for Wednesday’s paper.